What matters to Millennials?

 If you don’t know, you’re not engaging the most populous generation in the United States!

-Millennials compose more than a quarter of the U.S. population.
-Competition for the buying power of these “Always-On Consumers” (AOCs) is fierce.
+Millennials comprise more than a quarter of the U.S. population.
+As a result, competition for the buying power of these “Always-On Consumers” (AOCs) is fierce.

 By definition, AOCs use about three devices a day and get online from three different locations at multiple points throughout the day.
 This means that Millennials respond to campaigns that are—like their devices—connected, personal, and responsive.

 Although bombarded by more advertising campaigns than any prior generation, Millennials are surprisingly brand loyal.
-Attend to the priorities of these 18- to 34-year-olds to create lasting relationships with them.
+So, attend to the priorities of these 18- to 34-year-olds to create lasting relationships with them.

-What matters to Millenials and how can you connect with them?
+What matters to Millennials, and how can you connect with them?

 Millennials are drawn to points and rewards programs.
 While collecting points toward an eventual prize motivates some, instant rewards are more appealing.
 The emotional response sparked by an immediate reward (such as a free song download) creates a warm impression of your brand that will lead to future purchases.
 The cost of instant rewards is also easier to track than points redemption, as the charges to your company are instantaneous upon user engagement.

-Despite their reputation for being self-centered, Millennials are invested in giving back and they demonstrate their concern for the greater good through their purchases.
-Companies that connect purchasing to charitable donations will see an increase in sales, even if products are priced at higher rates.
+Despite their reputation for being self-centered, Millennials are invested in giving back, and they demonstrate their concern for the greater good through their purchases.
+As a result, companies that connect purchasing to charitable donations will see increased sales, even if products are priced at higher rates.

 Make It Easy

 Display ads fail to connect with Millennial consumers because they rarely offer seamless transactions.
-Don’t target Millennials with display ads.
+So don’t target Millennials with display ads.

-Ensure that your content is interactive on mobile devices—this is where Millenials are, so mobile responsiveness is more important now than ever!
+Ensure that your content is interactive on mobile devices—this is where Millennials are, so mobile responsiveness is more important now than ever!